link23-world/language-toolkit/.github/ISSUE_TEMPLATE/update-contributors.md

 ---
 name: Update contributors
-about: Use this template to add/edit contributor(s) to the toolbox.
+about: Use this template to add/edit contributor(s) to this repository.
-title: "Update <contributor_github_names>"
+title: "Update {contributor_github_names}"
 labels: update contributors
 assignees: ''